PET ETIQUETTE

 Have your dog on a leash and under control, and/or have your cat in a secure carrier.

 Come prepared with questions, undivided attention, and focus on your pet.
-I work on 30 minute appointments, and I like to make sure you leave with a full understanding of what we are trying to accomplish on your visit with us.
+I work on 30 minute appointments, and I like to make sure you leave with a full understanding of what we are trying to accomplish on your visit with us.3.
+What is the one mistake you see people make when it comes to their pets, specifically involving etiquette?

 Most of my clients and their pets do exceptionally well!
 The occasional out of control pet is to be expected.
-We love to see pets happy when they come and see us!
+We love to see pets happy when they come and see us!4.
+If you could give one piece of advice to new pet owners, what would it be?

 Hard to give just one piece of advice!
 Really, in a nutshell, listen to your veterinarian, trust their advice and be prepared to ask questions.
 Allow for regular wellness and preventative exams as well as diagnostic testing.
 Consider pet insurance; yes, it can be very useful.
 Realize you are your pet's entire life.
 They have only you, they worship you, and are totally dependent on you to take care of them.
-Be responsible!
+Be responsible!5.
+What advice can you give new pet owners to ensure good pet etiquette?

 Start training your pets very young.
 There is a very short window of opportunity in a young pets' life that proper socialization skills can be ingrained.
 Teach them early how to walk on a leash, and how to learn basic commands so your life in the yard or at the dog park isn't miserable when another person or dog is nearby.